BingtongHan/BingtongHan.github.io/index.md

   * Organized interview results and processed and interpreted survey data to provide empirical support for policy evaluation

-- Institute for State-owned Enterprises, Tsinghua University, Research Assistant, 2024.7-2024.8
+- **Institute for State-owned Enterprises, Tsinghua University, Research Assistant**, 2024.7-2024.8

   "Equity Incentive for State-owned Enterprises" and "Giving Play to the Role of Independent Directors of State-owned Holding Listed Companies"